Nao Hibino: 2015: Breakthrough and first WTA Tour title, top 100

-2016–17: Continued progress, first WTA doubles title
+2016–17: Continued progress, first career doubles title

 Having made it to relatively few WTA main draws in previous years, Hibino mostly played tour-level events in 2016 as a result of being in the top 100.
 She began the year with a quarterfinal at the Auckland Open, after defeating two top 100 players but then lost to top 50 player Julia Görges.
-The next week, she advanced to the second round of the Hobart International.
-Right after that, she reached her highest singles ranking in the first week of the following Australian Open.
-With her improvement in ranking from previous years, she did not have to play in Grand Slam qualifying and made her singles Grand Slam main-draw debut the Australian Open.
-In her debut, she lost to former world No. 1, Maria Sharapova, in the first round.
-Her improvement continued with her WTA 1000 debut at the Qatar Open, where she defeated Yaroslava Shvedova before losing to world No. 5, Garbiñe Muguruza.
+The following week, she advanced to the second round of the Hobart International.
+Right after that, she reached her highest singles ranking and did not have to play in qualifying for the Australian Open.
+In her Grand Slam debut she lost to former world No. 1, Maria Sharapova, in the first round.
+Her improvement continued with her WTA 1000 debut at the Qatar Ladies Open, where she defeated Yaroslava Shvedova before losing to world No. 5, Garbiñe Muguruza.
 She then suffered first-round losses at the WTA 1000 Indian Wells and Miami Open.

 As a seed for the first time on a tour-level event, Hibino made it into the quarterfinals of the İstanbul Cup.
 She then did not perform well at either the French Open or Wimbledon, losing in the first round.
 However, it was her first main draw appearance at both.
 In early August, she advanced to another WTA quarterfinal, this time at the Brasil Tennis Cup in Florianópolis but lost to Irina-Camelia Begu.
-She followed this performance by playing for Japan at the Summer Olympics in Rio, where this time she was able to defeat Begu but then lost to Muguruza.
-With her debut at the US Open, she played the main draw at all four Grand Slam tournaments, but again lost in the first round.
-She closed the season with a final at the Tashkent Open in singles and the title of the $100K Poitiers tournament in doubles.
-This season was the first one for Hibino when she spent a whole year inside the top 100 in singles.
+She followed this performance by playing for Japan at the Summer Olympics in Rio de Janeiro, where this time she was able to defeat Begu but then lost to Muguruza.
+With her debut at the US Open, she played the main draw at all four major tournaments, but again lost in the first round.
+She closed the season with a final at the Tashkent Open in singles and the title of the 100k Poitiers tournament in doubles.
+It was the first season for Hibino that she spent a whole year inside the top 100 in singles.
 In doubles, she debuted in the top 100 in September and spent the rest of the year there.